unimelbmdap/doiget-tdm/docs/configuration.rst

     The default is ``INFO``.

 ``crossref_lmdb_path``
-    The path to a directory containing a local LMDB version of the CrossRef public data.
+    The path to a directory containing a local LMDB version of the Crossref public data.
     If present, it will be used to obtain the DOI metadata in preference to a web API call.

     The default is to not have a LMDB available.